Image size 1600x900. Swimmer building pace through a set in a lap pool.

 Keep it steady

-Swim all repeats at a moderate pace instead of building.
+Hold all repeats at a moderate pace until build pacing feels repeatable.

 Coach notes